ImaadhRenosh/Github-Project-Portfolio/README.md

 - **CNN for Image Classification** - Developed a CNN to classify CIFAR-10 images with X% accuracy using TensorFlow.
 (TensorFlow Developer Specialization)
 - **Traffic Sign Classifier** - A deep learning model (CNN) to classify traffic signs with 95% accuracy.
 Built with Python and TensorFlow.
 (CS50AI)
 - **Handwritten Digit Recognition** - An ML system for digit recognition, leveraging image processing and scikit-learn.
 (CS50AI)
-- **Parser and Attention System** - Implemented a parser and attention mechanism to enhance question answering (CS50AI 2024).
+- **Parser and Attention System** - Implemented a parser and attention mechanism to enhance question answering.
 (CS50AI)

 ### **<u>Additional Projects</u>**